playtron-os/gamelab/README.md

 ## Setup

-Before you can use GameLAB, you'll need a device running Playtron OS.
+Before you can use GameLAB, you'll need a device running Playtron GameOS.
 Make sure your Playtron device authorizes remote access and note its IP address.

 ![Remote access](.github/pictures/enable-remote.png?raw=true)